 - Malicious.
 These insiders are motivated by personal gain and seek to harm to the organisation.
 Examples include exfiltrating financial data or trade secrets or destroying sensitive information.
 Ponemon’s research on insider threats found that malicious insiders account for more than a quarter (26%) of all insider incidents.

 - Compromised.
 Compromised users are often Very Attacked People™ (VAPs) with privileged access to information.
 In other words, they have credentials and access that could give threat actors access to a company’s critical systems and data.
 Attackers use social engineering techniques such as phishing to steal those credentials.
 About 18% of insider incidents this year have involved stolen credentials.

 The threat from a careless user stems from:

 - Human error.
 This can include anything from server misconfigurations to sharing a file more widely than necessary.

 - Bad judgement.
 This can include taking shortcuts that unintentionally put the organisation at risk, such as moving a file to a USB drive or personal file-storage account.

 - Sabotage: The malicious insider seeks to damage company systems or destroy data.

 - Fraud: The insider with malicious intent steals or alters data to create deception with an aim to disrupt the company or benefit financially.

-- Intellectual property (IP) theft: Any proprietary information that is valuable to an organization can be considered IP.
+- Intellectual property (IP) theft: Any proprietary information that is valuable to an organisation can be considered IP.
 Malicious insiders steal IP for their own financial gain or to cause long-term damage to the company, monetary or otherwise.

-- Espionage: When a malicious insider steals sensitive trade secrets, files and data from an organization and then sells that information to the company’s competitors or even state-sponsored threat actors, they are engaging in espionage.
+- Espionage: When a malicious insider steals sensitive trade secrets, files and data from an organisation and then sells that information to the company’s competitors or even state-sponsored threat actors, they are engaging in espionage.